Makespan Trade-offs for Visiting Triangle Edges: Computing the Regions,

-The next lemma describes the $R_1$ regions of an equilateral triangle, as in Figure~\ref{fig: R1regionsEquilateral}. \begin{lemma}[$R_1$ regions of an equilateral triangle] Consider equilateral triangle $\triangle ABC$ with angle bisectors $AK,BL,CM$ and incenter $I$.
+\begin{lemma}[$R_1$ regions of an equilateral triangle] Consider equilateral triangle $\triangle ABC$ with angle bisectors $AK,BL,CM$ and incenter $I$.
 Then, the angle bisectors are the loci of points in which optimal ordered visitations have the same cost.
 Moreover, for every starting point $P\in \triangle AMI$, the optimal strategy of $R_1(\tr,P)$ is LRD visitation. \end{lemma}

+\begin{proof} Points on $AI$ are in the positive LRD and RDL bounce and subopt halfspaces, since $AI$ is the bisector of $\angle A$.
+As such, points on segment $AI$ are the loci of points $P$, for which